 "For the Preservation and Enhancement of Health to Rural Citizens of Alabama"

-CAMPUS CHAPTERS OF ALABAMA STUDENT RURAL HEALTH ASSOCIATION (ARHSA) ESTABLISHED AT UNIVERSITY OF SOUTH ALABAMA AND UNIVERSITY OF ALABAMA AT HUNTSVILLE
+CAMPUS CHAPTERS OF ALABAMA STUDENT RURAL HEALTH ASSOCIATION (ARHSA) ARE CURRENTLY BEING ESTABLISHED AT ALABAMA STATE UNIVERSITY, AUBURN UNIVERSITY, TROY UNIVERSITY, AND THE UNIVERSITY OF ALABAMA

 The first student chapters of the Alabama Student Rural Health Association (ASRHA) have been established at the University of South Alabama and the University of Alabama at Huntsville.
-Chapters are currently being developed to start this Fall at The University of Alabama, Troy University, Auburn University, and Alabama State University.
+Chapters are currently being developed at Alabama State University, Auburn University, Troy University, and The University of Alabama.
 This multi-discipline organization of health care students with interests in rural health care will conduct meetings presenting speakers and programs of interest to health care professions students.
 Campus chapters are an excellent way to communicate with members of our future rural health care workforce and get future practitioners actively involved in rural health care policy recommendation and development.

-ARHA plans to visit all other public and private college and university campuses this Summer to encourage the establishing of chapters on their campuses.
-Student memberships are only $10 per year and are available to undergraduate, graduate, and professional program students in any health related training program.
+ARHA plans to contact other public and private colleges and universities to encourage the establishing of chapters on their campuses.
+Student memberships are available to undergraduate, graduate, and professional program students in any health related training program.
 ASRHA members are automatically members of three rural health related associations - their campus ASRHA chapter, the Alabama Rural Health Association (including all rights and privileges that come with any other type of membership), and associate members of the National Rural Health Association.
 Each student or campus chapter must have a faculty or staff advisor.
 For more information on student chapters, contact ARHA.
-More Announcements

 ARHA PUBLISHES 2013 EDITION OF HEALTH STATUS INDICATOR REPORTS ON ALL 67 COUNTIES